JasperNg/DontBully/README.md

 # DontBully
 ![alt text](./bully.png)

 A Discord Bot that detects cyberbullying using Sentiment Analysis. bot.py is the bot code. sentai.py is the training code.
-I used Amit Chaudary's Universal Sentence Encoder Code for the training code but added usability improvements.
+I used Amit Chaudhary's Universal Sentence Encoder Code for the training code but added usability improvements.

 ### Steps to use:
 1. Set up an Anaconda environment on Windows 10 with the requirements below.